rytilahti/python-miio/README.md

 # Getting started

 To be able to communicate with the vacuum one needs to have its IP address as well as an encryption token.
-This token is only attainable before the device has been connected over the app to your local wifi.
+This token is only attainable before the device has been connected over the app to your local wifi (or alternatively, if you have paired your *rooted* mobile device with the vacuum, you can follow [these instructions](https://github.com/homeassistantchina/custom_components/blob/master/doc/chuang_mi_ir_remote.md)).

 In order to fetch the token, reset the robot, connect to its the network its announcing (rockrobo-XXXX) and run the following command: